rdesmartin/rdesmartin.github.io/_notes/Lairg to John'O'Groats Bike Touring trip.md

 * [OS Landranger 10: Map of Strath Naver](https://shop.ordnancesurvey.co.uk/map-of-strath-naver/)
 * [OS Landranger 12: Map of Thurso and Wick](https://shop.ordnancesurvey.co.uk/map-of-thurso-wick/)
 In the end, because we mostly followed the same route, I decided against buying OS maps this time but I will definitely get some at some point.

+# Conclusion
+It was a great trip; the views are incredible and I love that I'm able to go to places where I feel so far away from everything just a train ride from Edinburgh.
+However it took me a good three days of going to bed at 21:00 to fully recover, so if I was to do it again I would take a day off afterwards.
+Another thing I would do is book the train earlier in advance so that I have bike spaces booked for all the trip; even though most controllers are chill with it, some are not and can be a real pain.